buds-lab/cozie-website/README.md

 yarn run build
 ```

 You should be able to see the static files in the `website/build/cozie-website` folder.
-Open up the `index.html` and check that it all works
+Open up the `website/build/cozie-website/index.html`  and check that it all works

 ### Deploying

 - Deploy your changes to a new branch.
 Once the tests have passed you may merge it into `master`
-- A continusous integration pipeline will automatically push the website to the `gh-pages` branch which then gets deployed by github pages
+- A continuous integration pipeline will automatically push build any changes to the `master` to the `gh-pages` branch which then gets deployed by github pages